aadilmallick/my-notes-docusaurus/docs/backend-engineering/09-Fullstack-Engineering.md

 ![](https://i.imgur.com/jQsvvt9.jpeg)

-### NGINX with subdomains and SSL
+### NGINX with subdomains

-A subdomain is a subset of a main domain that allows developers to create separate environments or applications without creating an entirely new URL.
+A **subdomain** is a subset of a main domain that allows developers to create separate environments or applications without creating an entirely new URL.

-It simplifies development by avoiding the need to create new cookies and provides an easier way to manage different parts of a website.
+- It simplifies development by avoiding the need to create new cookies and provides an easier way to manage different parts of a website.

+Here's how to set up a subdomain connection in nginx

 ```nginx
 server {